ScopeFoundry/scopefoundry.github.io/content/en/docs/1000_core-development.md

 ## Get your copy of ScopeFoundry

-If you would like to have a local copy of `ScopeFoundry` to modify within your microscope repository, make a local copy in `your_project_folder`.
+If you would like to have a local copy of `ScopeFoundry` to modify within your microscope repository, make a local copy in `your_project_folder` such that python imports from there instead of from the environments pip install.

 ```sh
 # cd to/your_project_folder